rajathagasthya/cookiecutter/README.rst

 * hacking_: Enforces the OpenStack Hacking Guidelines
 * pytest_: Supports unittest, pytest, nose style tests and more
 * Tox_ testing: Setup to easily test for Python 2.7, 3.5, 3.6
-* Sphinx_ docs: Documentation ready for generation and publication

 Usage
 -----